callumlocke/css-url-rewriter/README.md

 });
 ```

 It will process all URLs it encounters by default, even `data:` URIs, so you need to check for those manually if you want to handle them differently.
+The only exception is URLs in 'excluded properties' (see settings).

 ### Settings
-You can optionally pass in a settings object, like this:
+You can optionally pass in a settings object as a second argument:

 ```javascript
 var newCSS = rewriteCSSURLs(someCSS, settings, function (url) {